 - Navy Pier is a must-do for families visiting Chicago with children.

 - For a unique view of Navy Pier or the fireworks show, book a dinner cruise.

 - The Chicago Explorer Pass includes admission to several Navy Pier attractions, including the Ferris wheel and miniature golf.

 - Most attractions and businesses on Navy Pier are accessible to wheelchairs and strollers.

-Located east of the Michigan Avenue’s “Magnificent Mile,” Navy Pier is easy to get to by bus and El trains; if you take the latter, you can hop on a free pier trolley bus.
-In summer Shoreline Sightseeing runs a handy water taxi between Navy Pier, the Sears Tower, and the John G. Shedd Aquarium.
-On Wednesdays and Saturdays, the pier puts on a whopping fireworks show.
+Located east of the Michigan Avenue’s Magnificent Mile, Navy Pier is easy to get to by bus and El trains from anywhere in the city, including on the free pier trolley bus.
+In summer, Shoreline Sightseeing runs a handy water taxi between Navy Pier, the Sears Tower, and the John G. Shedd Aquarium.

 Although Navy Pier is open year-round, it really comes alive in the summer—in fact it can get mobbed, so arrive early and take public transportation.
 An IMAX Theater and the Chicago Shakespeare Theater are both good cold-weather options, and there is a winter festival held every year.